Top E-commerce Marketing Strategy Fails and How to Avoid Them

 5. Unclear Value Proposition

-Research shows that on average, a visitor will spend only 0.2 seconds on your site before making the decision to close the site or explore further.
-How do you convince them to stay in such a short timeframe?
+Research shows that, on average, a visitor will spend only 0.2 seconds on your site before making the decision to close the site or explore further.
+How do you convince them to stay for such a short timeframe?
 Your value proposition is key.
-This is your commitment and a promise to deliver something which will meet a need they have; essentially it is the reason someone would purchase your product or service.
-If you fail to effectively, clearly and quickly present your value proposition, your visitors are likely to look elsewhere.
+This is your commitment and a promise to deliver something that will meet a need they have; essentially, it is the reason someone would purchase your product or service.
+If you fail to effectively, clearly, and quickly present your value proposition, your visitors are likely to look elsewhere.

-E-commerce is dynamic and things are changing all the time.
+E-commerce is dynamic, and things are changing all the time.
 New ways of promoting your business develop and evolve constantly, so it is important to keep on top of these changes.
-Being too rigid and not investing in the correct channels, namely those which represent the most value for your business can be a critical mistake.
+Being too rigid and not investing in the correct channels, namely those that represent the most value for your business, can be a critical mistake.

 – Be guided in 70% of your decision based on your own knowledge and experience; and